 Use this report to find highly dynamic URLs on the crawled website.
 You might want to reduce the number of parameters within URLs.

-Consider reducing the number of URLs with GET-parameters by using the PRG-pattern.
+Consider reducing the number of URLs with GET parameters by using the Post/Redirect/Get (PRG) pattern.

 The query starts with a question mark.
-Using a second question mark in the URL is valid, but you may refrain from doing so, because poorly implemented clients might handle such data incorrectly.
+Using a second question mark in the URL is valid, but you should refrain from doing so, because poorly implemented clients might handle such data incorrectly.

-In addition queries with two question marks often indicate technical problems on building URLs.
+In addition, queries with two question marks often indicate technical problems when building URLs.